Today is National Trails Day, something residents of the master-planned community of Summerlin know a lot about.

 “From the beginning, trails were planned as a way to keep the community and its residents connected,” Cleaver said.

-The Summerlin Trail System has four kinds of trails.
-Landscaped and lighted, street-side trails ideal for walking, jogging and strolling are the backbone of the system and are a community hallmark.
-Village trails are often in arroyos and man-made open spaces and are designed to provide respite from noise and traffic for long-distance runners.
+The Summerlin Trail System is comprised of four kinds of trails.
+Landscaped and lighted street-side trails ideal for walking, jogging and strolling are the backbone of the system and are a community hallmark.
+Village trails are often located in natural arroyos and man-made open spaces and are designed to provide respite from noise and traffic for long-distance runners.

 Regional trails are part of the proposed valleywide trail system for multiple, nonmotorized uses.
 They provide a link to Bureau of Land Management land in Red Rock Canyon National Conservation Area and are constructed as public/private partnerships by Clark County and the city of Las Vegas in cooperation with The Howard Hughes Corp.

-According to Cleaver, the Summerlin trail system is a model of efficient planning, design and public/private partnership.
+The Summerlin Trail System is a model of efficient planning, design and public and private partnership, Cleaver said.

 “It helps to define the community’s active lifestyle evident in the thousands of residents who use it every day,” she said.